 The Eyedropper Tool doesn't just pick up colors; it can also be used to pick up and apply formatting characteristics.
-This is a quick and simple alternative to setting up and applying Styles.
+This is an InDesign Eyedropper Tool text style function.
+It's a quick and simple alternative to setting up and applying Styles.

-In your InDesign document you may have applied some formatting (Font, Weight, Size, Leading, Color, etc.) to a section of text.
-Here, I set the subtitle to an article in Zombie Holocaust, Regular, Size to 19 pt, and Font Color to C=74 M=37 Y=100 K=27.
+In your InDesign document, you may have applied some formatting (Font, Weight, Size, Leading, Color, etc.) to a section of text.
+Here, I set the subtitle of an article in Zombie Holocaust, Regular, Size to 19 pt, and Font Color to C=74 M=37 Y=100 K=27.

 I want to apply the same formatting to a quote pulled out from the main body of the text.
 In order to do this, highlight the text you want to apply the formatting to, using the Type Tool (T).

 Select the Eyedropper Tool (I) from the Tools panel and hover over the text you want to pick up the formatting characteristics from.
 Click once.